sandeepkumar17/td-dev.to/blog-posts/grpc-server-and-client-implementation/grpc-server-and-client-implementation.md

 ## Pros and Cons of gRPC:

 **Pros**
-- With duplex communication, it supports bi-directional streaming with HTTP/2-based transport
+- With duplex communication, it supports bi-directional streaming with HTTP/2-based transport.
 - Performance is one of the talking points of gRPC and it is faster than REST and SOAP.
 - gRPC services are highly efficient on wire and with a simple service definition framework.
 - gRPC messages are lightweight compared to other types such as JSON.
-- Client libraries supporting the 11 languages
+- Client libraries supporting the 11 languages.

 **Cons**
 - Browser support is very limited.